emdailey/spot/doc/manual/polarsky.rst

 The PolarSky channel contains time information for the site, the sun, and the moon.
 Under "Site Date/Time", it has the date in yyyy-mm-dd, local time and time zone, UTC time and date in mm/dd, and LST.

-The Sun section displays the Sunset and Sunrise along with the Night center time.